rlee32/lbmpp_old/README.md

 Focus is on incompressible, isothermal high-Re flows.
 The goal is to simulate multi-element airfoils.

+## Assumptions

+1. Incompressible and isothermal fluid.
+2. Coarsest grid and time steps are equal to 1.

 ## Development Notes / TODO

 1. Make tables for each grid level for quantities that are the same within a grid level.